TheBlueTemplar/Path_Of_The_Vattghern_PoV/README.md

 ### Installation:

 * If you have any earlier versions of PoV, remove them!
-* Download the zip of the latest version and place into your battle brothers installation dorectory, in the data folder (Do not extract!)
+* Download the zip of the latest version and place into your battle brothers installation directory, in the data folder (Do not extract!)
 * Download is in the 'releases', in this github page

 Recommended Base Modlist (All the Latest Versions):